arielselles/cleaning-data-coursera/README.md

 - The code book, code_book.txt.
 - The requiered summarised dataset with mean values, tidy-dataset.txt.

+## Instructions
+- Load both scripts in the same directory.
+- Chage the working directory to this same directory.
+- If the origin dataset is not located at the dir "./UCI HAR Dataset", change the location properly.
+- Run the following command: source("run_analysis.R")

 ## Merged dataset file explanation

 This file contains data related to a study based on 30 people who weared a mobile phone while they did 6 different types of activities.
 The accelerometers and gyroscops of the mobiles recorded 50 values per second, and their means are registered at this dataset.